gregdyche/EmergingTechClass/README.md

 Using various frameworks and lenses to analysis technology, look for examples past, present, and future of emerging technology related to each of Maslow’s 5 Needs.

 What is an example of a past emerging tech (greater than  25+ years back) that addresses or improves physiological needs?
 Then a present example ( in the 21st century) and a future example, something we can consider but isn’t yet possible.

+## Extensive use of ChatGPT for first draft of tech ideas